Technology is hard to say ‘No’ to

 Sleep can be adversely affected by screens.
 Exposure to blue-light emitting devices should be avoided for at least an hour before bed as they can interfere with the body’s circadian rhythms.
 What’s more, content consumed on screens can stimulate children’s emotions (ie. scary, dramatic or exciting) which leads to greater sleep disturbance.

 According to a study in BMC Ophthalmology there has been a worldwide increase in myopia or nearsightedness.
 They attributed this to children spending more time doing close-up activities such as interacting with screens rather than spending time outdoors.
 Other symptoms from looking at screens too much include eye strain, headaches and blurred vision.

 Fine motor skills can also be adversely affected by screen time.
-A 2019 study determined that a higher amount of screen time was related to lower fine motor skills in young children.
+A 2019 study determined that a higher amount of screen time was related to lower fine motor skills (small muscle co-ordination) in young children.

-Another aspect of life that screen time reduces is time for social interaction.
-Instead of engaging in imaginative play or conversations with others , activities which develop young children’s social skills, children are engrossed in screens.
+Not only that but screen time reduces time for social interaction.
+Instead of engaging in imaginative play or conversations with others (activities which develop young children’s social skills) children are spending increasing amounts of time engrossed in screens.

 How much screen time should I give my child?

 Current national and international screen time guidelines recommend no screen time for children younger than two years and no more than one hour per day for children aged 2-5 years.